jeanpmathes/ance/README.md

 # ance

 Experimenting with a toy language, using llvm and antlr.
+Build on Windows, using cmake and ninja.